-Into its 32nd year, the Heritage Bank Photographic Awards were open to all professional and amateur photographers.
-With no cost to enter, this competition encouraged photographers all over Australia to explore their surroundings and capture their own little piece of history.
+Into its 34th year, the Heritage Bank Photographic Awards are open to all professional and amateur photographers.
+With no cost to enter, this competition encourages photographers all over Australia to explore their surroundings and capture their own little piece of history.

-This year’s theme of “resilience” opens up a huge range of possibilities, limited only by your creativity and imagination.
+This year’s theme of “belonging” opens up a huge range of possibilities, limited only by your creativity.
 The theme lends itself to a variety of interpretations.
-It could be the landscape springing back to life after rain; an athlete returning after injury; a community responding after tragedy; or someone’s perseverance in the face of adversity.
+It could be the sense of belonging you feel to your family or your community; an illustration of things that just naturally seem to belong together; or even something you own that has particular importance to you.
 Put your own twist on the subject – it’s totally up to you.

 Alwyn Kucks Memorial Award

 Young Photographer age groups:

 One image will be selected from the three age groups to receive a $500 prize, a Toowoomba Camera House voucher to the value of $100, their work displayed at USQ Arts Gallery (Toowoomba) in the Heritage Bank Photographic Awards Exhibition and a certificate of merit.

 Aim for an image that gives a great first impression and a wow factor – inviting the viewer to look deeper into the photo and become immersed in it.

 This is a tip from across the board with all three judges – start with the basic rule of thirds.
 Good composition allows the picture to be absorbed readily by the mind.